 - 2 tablespoons (30mL) orange juice

 - 2 teaspoons orange zest

 - 1 teaspoon vanilla extract

 - ¼ cup (40g) finely chopped strawberries

 - Preheat the oven to 350°F (180°C).
 Grease a 12-hole mini muffin pan with cooking oil spray.

 - In a large bowl, whisk the egg with a fork.
-Add the yogurt, orange juice, canola oil, orange zest and vanilla extract.
+Add the cottage cheese, honey, yogurt, orange juice, canola oil, orange zest and vanilla extract.
 Whisk until well combined.

 - Add the flour, baking powder, baking soda and salt.
 Mix until just combined.
 Gently fold in the chopped strawberries.